awjh-ibm/chaincode-contract-tutorials/multiple-asset.md

 existing := ctx.callData
 ```

-Note that the Read function implements the repeated code slightly differently due to its alternate return type and that as the `err` initialisation is removed you may have to update a later `err =` to use `:=`.
+Note that the Read function implements the repeated code slightly differently due to its alternate return type.
+Also not that in certain functions as the `err` initialisation is removed you will have to update a later `err =` to use `:=`.

 As well as this now that the transaction context being sent is no longer `*contractapi.TransactionContext` we must update each of our functions to take it in its new type by changing `ctx *contractapi.TransactionContext` to `ctx *CustomTransactionContext`.